dasarpai/old.dasarpai.github.io/_wiaposts/2021-01-01-Greetings-For-New-Year-2021.md

      teaser: /assets/images/wiapost/5117-Greetings-For-New-Year-2021.jpg
 author: Hari Thapliyaal
 layout:   wiaposts-layout
-excerpt: "## Happy New Year 2021 **How do you wish someone a happy new year?** This depends upon with whom we are talking.
+excerpt: "Happy New Year 2021 **How do you wish someone a happy new year?** This depends upon with whom we are talking.
 There are people who mindlessly speak, walk, eat, and work.
 And there are people who are even aware"
 author_profile: true
 share: true
 ---